Felix-Think/SVD-and-It-s-Application/README.md

 - LOad a file noise.npy
 - Apply different levels of approximation by using fewer singular values.
 - Observe noise reduction as image quality improves.

-### 2. `Image_Compression.ipynb`

-In this notebook, SVD is applied to compress images.
-By retaining fewer singular values, you can compress the image while maintaining an acceptable level of quality.

-**Usage**:
-- Load an image.
-- Apply SVD to achieve compression by reducing the number of singular values.
-- Observe the balance between compression level and image quality.